 In addition to the trends described above, the financial institutions marketplace has experienced change in composition as well.
-The number of financial institutions in the United States continues to decline, primarily as a result of voluntary mergers and acquisitions.
-Rather than reducing the overall market, these consolidations transfer accounts among financial institutions.
+During the past 25 years, the number of financial institutions in the United States has declined at a relatively steady rate of approximately 3% per year, primarily as a result of voluntary mergers and acquisitions.
+Rather than reducing the overall market, these consolidations have transferred accounts among financial institutions.
 If a client loss occurs due to merger or acquisition, we receive a contract termination fee based on the size of the client and how early in the contract term the contract is terminated.
 These fees can vary from period to period with the variance depending on the quantum of financial institution merger activity in a given period and whether or not our clients are involved in the activity.
 Our focus on long-term client relationships and recurring, transaction-oriented products and services has also reduced the impact that consolidation in the financial services industry has had on us.
 We believe that the integration of our products and services creates a compelling value proposition for our clients by providing, among other things, new sources of revenue and opportunities to reduce their costs.
 Furthermore, we believe that our sizable and diverse client base, combined with our position as a leading provider of non-discretionary, recurring revenue-based products and services, gives us a solid foundation for growth.